 It features many of Georgina’s favourites: delicious salads, Mediterranean food, a signature lobster dish, alongside the deli counter offerings like home-baked cakes and individually made sandwiches.

 The menu was designed by Nicola and consultant chef Adam Byatt, chef-patron of London restaurant Trinity and author of such books as How to Eat In.
-The kitchen is in the capable hands of head chef Greig Hunter, who developed Trinity alongside acting as home economist for Byatt’s books
+The kitchen is in the capable hands of head chef Greig Hunter, who developed Trinity alongside acting as a home economist for Byatt’s books

 It is hard to reconcile the awe-inspiring success of Nicola Horlick with her role as mother of six, a decade battling for Georgina’s survival, and an entire year spent living and sleeping in Great Ormond Street Hospital as Georgina had a successful bone marrow transplant, only to succumb to complications of her many years’ treatment.

 How do you do that?
-Take six lots of maternity leave, battle for your child’s life, grieve, go through “an unexpected divorce” and achieve beyond most women’s wildest dreams?
+Take six lots of maternity leave, the battle for your child’s life, grieve, go through “an unexpected divorce” and achieve beyond most women’s wildest dreams?

 “I find it extraordinary that I got anywhere,” says Nicola.
 “I think securing early success was why I continued to succeed.
 Georgie was well until I was 28 years old, by which time I was on the fast track.”